jnozzi/cocoadev.com/markdown/AHIGHypocrisy.md

 ----

-**Name a new document window �untitled�; leaving it lowercase* � unfortunately General/NSDocument returns a titlecase version (which is even depicted as **wrong** in the AHIG).
+**Name a new document window �untitled�; leaving it lowercase* � unfortunately NSDocument returns a titlecase version (which is even depicted as **wrong** in the AHIG).

-*see General/HowToLowerCaseNewDocUntitledTitle for a solution, if this keeps you awake at night*
+*see HowToLowerCaseNewDocUntitledTitle for a solution, if this keeps you awake at night*

 *[drag and drop] *When the destination can accept all of the dragged items, the destination should accept them in the order specified by the source.
 The source application should organize the dragged items in the order in which they were selected, except in two cases.
 If the dragged items come from ordered views (such as View by Date or an alphabetized list), that view�s ordering takes precedence over the selection order* � unfortunately the Finder places items on the dragging pasteboard in what seems to be an arbitrary order.

-*[Menus] *A bullet indicates that the document has unsaved changes* � unfortunately Cocoa doesn't allow for this, nor does General/NSDocumentController take care of it (as the AHIG says).
+*[Menus] *A bullet indicates that the document has unsaved changes* � unfortunately Cocoa doesn't allow for this, nor does NSDocumentController take care of it (as the AHIG says).

 ----

 *Make sure you bring these issues to Apple's attention via* http://bugreport.apple.com/

 Can anyone report any success with the bug reporter?
 I have around 20 bugs still as Open/Analyze, and they are serious stuff, such as GCC producing broken code, crashes in the Cocoa frameworks under certain conditions, which are not directly avoidable by the application programmer and so on.
-But sending an inquiry to General/DevBugs@Apple.Com just returns a "standard" reply about their engineering team being busy :-\ so such style guide violations which Apple is infamous of, probably have even lower priority.
+But sending an inquiry to DevBugs@Apple.Com just returns a "standard" reply about their engineering team being busy :-\ so such style guide violations which Apple is infamous of, probably have even lower priority.

 (For the sake of comparison, check out the MSDN Product Feedback Center for Visual Studio 2005: http://lab.msdn.microsoft.com/productfeedback/)